rhudaj/CHESS-CPP/README.md

 # Command Guide (How to Play)

 **Game [white-player] [black-player]**

   Starts a new game.

   white-player & black-player parameters can be either:
     1. human
     2. computer[1-4] (1 being easy-mode, 4 being master mode)

 **resign**

   concedes the game to your opponent

 ## Moving Pieces

   **move [square 1] [square 2]**

+  example:

-    example: move e4 e5
+    move e4 e5

   Capital letters represent white pieces, otherwise black pieces

   k/K - king
   q/Q - queen
   r/R - rook
   b/B - bishop
   n/N- knight
   p/P - pawn

   to move, it must be your turn
   You can only move to valid squares

   castling is specified by two-square move for the king

+  Example:

       black: move e1 g1
       white: move e1 c1

   Pawn promotion: specify the piece type to which the pawn is promoted:

+  Example:

-        ie: move f7 f8 Q
+      move f7 f8 Q

 ## Setup Mode
 **setup**